rurban/libu8ident/README.md

 scripts.
 XID is ID plus some special exceptions to avoid the NFKC quirks, because NFKC has a lot of confusable mappings and no roundtrips.
 C11 uses the C11 standard insecure DefId unicode ranges.
-ALLUTF8 allows all unicode characters as letters > 127, as in php, D, nim or crystal.
+SAFEC23 is the optimized proposal for the C23 charset, ALLUTF8 allows all unicode characters as letters > 127, as in php, D, nim or crystal.